 Have you ever stayed in a five-star hotel, or gazed at the lobby and dreamed of spending the night in pampered luxury?

-Or how they deal with guests whose demands are unreasonable, excessive or plain gross?
+Or how they deal with guests whose demands are unreasonable, excessive or, perhaps, illegal?

-The Hotel Stories, set in luxury five-star hotels, are comic case studies of how the world’s most brilliant hotel manager, Ms N, and her loyal ally Tatiana sort out some of the nastiest customers – and colleagues – you can imagine.
+The Seven Hotel Stories, set in luxury hotels, are blackly comic case studies of how the world’s most brilliant hotel manager, Ms N, and her beautiful but naive ally Tatiana sort out some of the nastiest customers – and colleagues – you can imagine.

-One reviewer said the Hotel Stories were “like Roald Dahl short stories, crossed with W Somerset Maugham“; and “Tatiana is Watson to Ms N’s Sherlock Holmes – except more deadly“.
+One reviewer said the Hotel Stories were “like Roald Dahl short stories, crossed with W Somerset Maugham“.
+Another said “Tatiana is Watson to Ms N’s Sherlock Holmes – except more deadly“.

 The Hotel Stories are written with an insider’s knowledge of how hotels work and the extraordinary things which happen within.